Western Federation of Miners: WFM Loses Butte, Montana

 In 1914, the copper miners at Butte, Montana, split between those loyal to the WFM, and those supporting more militancy, many of whom sympathized with the more radical Industrial Workers of the World.
 The militants attacked WFM officials marching in the annual Union Day parade, and later blew up the WFM headquarters with dynamite.
-The dissidents established their own rival union, but neither the WFM or the new militant union was able to keep peace among the miners, so the mine owners recognized neither union.
-The result was that at Butte, for many years a WFM stronghold, the mine owners did not recognize any miners union from 1914 until 1934.
+The dissidents established their own rival union, but neither the WFM or the new militant union was able to keep peace among the miners, so the mine owners did not recognize either union.
+The result was that at Butte, for many years a WFM stronghold, the mine owners did not recognize any miners' union from 1914 until 1934.

 Founding the IWW

 The WFM's defeat led it to look for allies in the battle with employers in the Rockies, a struggle the union didn't want to concede.
 The Western Labor Union had renamed itself the American Labor Union in 1902.
 The WFM now sought to join with other advocates of industrial unionism and socialism to found a national union federation, the Industrial Workers of the World, in 1905.

 The WFM had adopted a socialist program in 1901.
 "Big Bill" Haywood, who joined the union as a silver miner in Idaho, put the union's anti-capitalist stance in the simplest terms: he took the side of workers against the mine owners who "did not find the gold, they did not mine the gold, they did not mill the gold, but by some weird alchemy all the gold belonged to them!"

 Haywood was the first chairman of the IWW; he defined its work as "socialism with its working clothes on".
 But factional differences the following year between the "revolutionists" and "reformists" within the IWW, which also divided the leadership of the WFM, led to the departure of the WFM from the IWW in 1907.
 After the split, former WFM leaders Bill Haywood and Vincent St. John left the WFM to work for the IWW.
 The WFM rejoined the AFL in 1911.